NutcoinOrg/nutcash/airdrop/README.md

 This Uniswap Merkle Distributor repository has been forked and adapted to Nutcash (NCASH) airdrop: scripts have been added/modified to generate Merkle Root and claims for NCASH airdrop from the csv files containing the snapshots of addresses and balances.

 Script `batchClaimMerkleDistributor.ts` has also been provided here in order to call `batchClaim` function of `NutcashMerkleDistributor.sol` for the addresses holding NUT ecosystem assets.
-This script can be used in several different environments (e.g. Remix).
+This script can be adapted/used in several different environments (e.g. Remix).

 More details in [uniswap-merkle-distributor-25a79e8/README.md](uniswap-merkle-distributor-25a79e8/README.md).